The Power of Play......

 Within Play Therapy there are many terminologies; 'Play Specialist', 'Therapeutic Play Worker' or "Play Therapist'.
 Whichever you decide on please ensure they have the relevant qualifications and are under a registered Play Therapy organisation so that you know you are getting the best for your child.

-A registered BAPT MA Play Therapist has previous relevant experience working with children, has undergone a rigorous 2 year training underpinned with psychological and psychoanalytical theory, child development and attachment.
+A registered BAPT MA Play Therapist has previous relevant experience working with children and has undergone a rigorous 2-year training underpinned with psychological and psychoanalytical theory, child development, and attachment.

 They have undergone Personal Therapy for the duration of their course to develop self-awareness and insight and are continuously supervised by a senior, BAPT registered play therapist throughout their career.
 They hold an up-to-date DBS and safeguarding certificate and follow the ethical code of practice from BAPT.